PLAN OF ACTION

 Seek to build up your faith with daily Bible reading and prayer time.

 Start looking for the evidence of a merciful God in every passage.
-Even in His Judgment He is calling people to repentance so He can give them His mercy.
+Even in His judgments He is calling people to repentance so He can give them His mercy.

 Attend the adult Bible study for fellowship and a place to make new friends.
 You may or may not choose to come out to the group about your struggle.
-You may have a role in educating the church about how to help overcomers, and in time the church may become a good place for others seeking to overcome same-sex attracted people
+You may be able to educate the church about how to help overcomers, and in time the church may become a good place for others seeking to overcome same-sex attracted people

-Seek ways to be of service in the church, even while still struggling.
-Everyone there is a sinner, and no one can wait to become perfected before being of service to others.
+Seek ways to be of service in the church even while still struggling.
+Everyone there is a sinner, and no one can wait to become perfect before being of service to others.

-Such a covenant, however, needs to be a two-way street, with obligations on both parties.
+Such a covenant needs to include obligations on both parties.
 For their part, they need to accept you as a brother/sister in Christ, as a penitent sinner saved by Grace, and recognize that the ground is level at the foot of the cross.
 This includes, but is not limited to, any opportunity to be of service, to learn, to teach, and to fellowship.